bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/README.md

 A project to create a digital effect pedal based on the Electro-Smith Daisy Seed that fits into a standard 1590B sized Guitar Pedal enclosure.
 Electro-Smith sells a guitar pedal, but it's a much larger format, and I wanted something as small as possible.
 The PedalPCB Terrarium was another option, but it's mono only, so I decided to build my own.
 This one is a smaller form factor than both, operates in Mono or Stereo, and has Midi support, so it's capable little pedal platform.

 This project is the SMD parts version of my 1590b pedal.
+Features are the same as the Through-Hole version with the addition of "True Bypass".
 The majority of all parts can be pre-assembled on the PCB by a fab like JLCPCB.
 If you'd prefer a design where all parts are through-hole components, please check out the through-hole version of this project [Guitar Pedal 1590 project](../GuitarPedal1590b/README.md).

 ![FinalProduct](docs/images/FinalProduct.png) ![Backside](docs/images/Alive.png)